the registered office of a SAS

 • At the home of its president

-This is sometimes prohibited by the lease, condominium bylaws or local planning regulations.
+This is sometimes prohibited by the lease, co-ownership regulations, or local urban planning regulations.

 • Within a business incubator